CS @ UC Irvine · AI/ML · Neurosymbolic AI · Reasoning · Secure ML Inference

 First universal HDC encoding framework that adapts dynamically between learning and cognitive reasoning.
 Achieves 95% learning accuracy with correlated encodings and 100% decoding accuracy under exclusive encodings.
 Quantifies correlation-separation trade-off for brain-like reasoning.

-AdamsFoods Wholesale App — Full-stack JavaScript app with React client and Node.js/Express server.
+AdamsFoods Wholesale — Full-stack JavaScript app with React client and Node.js/Express server.
 Features product catalog, checkout system, AWS S3 integration, and JWT authentication.

 code · live website ·